Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Displaying Greetings on Special Occasions.

-During special occasions like Christmas or Valentine's Day, you can replace the Company Logo Image with other images suitable to these occasions to give surprises to your Application Users.
+During special occasions, such as Christmas or Valentine's Day, you can replace the company logo with themed images to delight and surprise your application users.

 Check the sample Message Boxes with Christmas Images:

-Or the Image of King of Pop Music:
+Or the Image of the King of Pop Music:

-Note: This feature works in Access 2003 or earlier versions of Access only.
+Note: These features work only in Access 2003 or earlier versions.

 Share: